9 Common Sports Betting Mistakes to Avoid

 If a team looked great the previous game, or if it’s riding a four-game winning streak, novice bettors will automatically want to bet on it, simply because it’s playing well.
 Meanwhile, if a team just got blown out by 20 points and is on a five-game losing streak, novice bettors will automatically fade them.

 But that’s a mistake: Historically, teams coming off a win are overvalued.
-The oddsmakers know that the public will be inclined to bet on them, so they shade their lines accordingly.

 For example, say the Patriots just came off a 21-point blowout win.
 The next game, the oddsmakers might have a true opener of Patriots -7, but since they know the public will take the Pats no matter what, they open New England -7.5 or -8.
 As a result, you are getting an overpriced and bad number.